-New research released last month shows HIV patients treated with the current recommended medical regimen are achieving life expectancy nearly equal to that of the general population.
-Although no cure yet exists for HIV, therapies developed in the past thirty years have now significantly prolonged the lives of individuals for whom previously a positive diagnosis was a death sentence.
+New research released last month shows HIV patients lifespan, if treated with the current recommended medical regimen, are achieving life expectancy nearly equal to that of the general population.
+Although no cure yet exists for HIV, therapies developed in the past thirty years have now significantly prolonged the livespan of HIV patients for whom previously a positive diagnosis was a death sentence.

 ART is a combination of drugs – typically three – that prevents the HIV virus from replicating in the human body.
 ART accomplishes this by each drug disrupting the viral replication process of HIV at different points in the cycle.
 In this manner, viral load in the body remains low and the immune system remains robust.
 This innovative treatment was first introduced in 1996, and overtime has been refined with fewer side effects to discourage noncompliance.

 (Article Continues Below…)

 The Lancet study analyzed data from the Antiretroviral Therapy Cohort Collaboration (ART-CC).
 Specifically, they focused on patients who began ART between 1996 and 2010.
 Using the survival rate of patients after one, two, and three years of ART therapy, the researchers were able to extrapolate average life expectancy of patients on ART.
 Furthermore, they were able to compare the changes of life expectancy depending on the calendar year in which a patient initiated ART.

 According to the study, between 1996-1999 and 2008-2010, life expectancy increased approximately 10 years.
 More impressive still, they found a 20 year old patient who started ART between 2008-2010, and has a projected life expectancy of 78 years; in the 1980’s, life expectancy was barely 18 months.